 a Canadian temporary work

-A foreign national (i.e., an individual who is not a Canadian permanent resident or citizen) who intends to work in Canada is generally required to possess a work permit or other permission to legally do so.
-Such authorization may come in various forms, and often requires advanced approval prior to eligibility to enter Canada for work.
+A non-Canadian who intends to work in Canada is generally required to possess a work permit or other permission to legally do so.
+Such authorization may come in various forms, and usually requires advanced approval prior to eligibility to enter Canada for work.

 There are numerous categories or provisions by which a foreign worker can seek a work permit in Canada.
 However, these usually fall within one of several general classifications that can be used to better understand the procedures.
 These are: